ivanl86/broken_code/csci_150/exam_2/Exam_2_notes.md

 ##
     .if:
     cmp dword [ebp - 4], 1 ; compare i and 1
-    jle .endif             ; if i is less than or equal to 1 jump to endif mov dword [ebp - 4], 2 ; i = 2
+    jle .endif             ; if i is less than or equal to 1 jump to .endif mov dword [ebp - 4], 2 ; i = 2
     .endif:
 #### IF-ELSE STATEMENT